JonKing93/DASH/doc_source/README.txt

         breadcrumbs.html hardcodes the DASH Github Page into the top-right Github link.
 Place in <python path>/Python/Lib/site-packages/sphinx-rtd-theme

 4. build
 Built documentation resources.
-Includes
+Includes:

     A. html
     The built html pages.
 These pages are for inspecting the build to make sure it completed properly.
-Move its contents to DASH/doc/html to make the documentation accessible.
+Move its contents to DASH/doc/html to make the documentation accessible to the dash.doc command.